 The Hearst Foundations support organizations nationally through cultural funding initiatives that enable engagement by young people, and nurture and develop artistic talent.
 The Hearst Foundations offers scholarships for students with non-traditional backgrounds who demonstrate substantial financial need.

-JOHN GORE ORGANIZATION
+JOHN GORE SCHOLARSHIP

-Through its family of companies, the John Gore Organization is committed to supporting the theater industry and our communities in a variety of ways, from John Gore Foundation grants funding theater education programs to providing access to Broadway for underserved communities to food and clothing drives supporting our local social service agencies.
+Through its family of companies, the John Gore Organization is committed to supporting the theater industry and our communities in a variety of ways, from John Gore Foundation which grants funding theater education programs to providing access to Broadway for underserved communities to food and clothing drives supporting our local social service agencies.
 JGO is dedicated to keeping performing arts centers throughout North America thriving and contributing to their local communities.